alyshaharris/PhoneBattery/README.md

 PhoneBattery is also **available for free** on the [App Store](https://itunes.apple.com/us/app/phonebattery-your-phones-battery/id1009278300?ls=1&mt=8)!

-I had the initial idea for this on the plane from WWDC back to Germany, polished it at home and here it is now.
-Please let me know what you think of it!
+I had the initial idea for this app on the plane from WWDC back to Germany, polished it at home and here it is now.

+### System Requirements

+* Requires iOS 9 or newer
+* Requires watchOS 2 or newer

+You can also download an old build [here](https://github.com/marcelvoss/PhoneBattery/releases/tag/1.0.2), that is compatible to iOS 8 and watchOS 1.

 ### Localization
 | Language |  Localizer                                      |